adaorra/devops-stage-2/README.md

 ## Prerequisites

-Make sure you have installed the following tools and dependencies:
+Ensure you have installed the following tools and dependencies:

 - Docker
 - Docker Compose